bvn-architecture/city-labels/README.md

 ### Windows

-If you're on windows, you'll need to do the following to install geopandas:
+If you're on windows, you'll need to do the following to install GeoPandas:

 ```
 pip install wheel